prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 <HeaderBadgesWidget commaDelimitedContributors="Raul,Mick" />

-Prysm can be installed on Windows, GNU/Linux, and MacOS systems with Docker.
-We use [Bazel](https://bazel.build) to push preconfigured Docker images to a publicly accessible Google Cloud container registry.

 :::tip Not familiar with docker?
 Try our quickstart

 This guidance is targeted at users who are already comfortable with Docker.
 See our [Quickstart](/docs/install/install-with-script) for beginner-friendly installation instructions.

 :::

 <div class='docker-guide'>

-<p><strong>Select a configuration</strong>:</p>
+## Select a configuration

+You can use [Docker](https://www.docker.com/) to install Prysm on Windows, GNU/Linux, and MacOS systems.
+Select a configuration before proceeding:

 import MultidimensionalContentControlsPartial from '@site/docs/partials/_multidimensional-content-controls-partial.md';